 Pre-tax profits and labour expenses are key figures which affect substantial financial measures such as labour productivity, or the portion of pre-tax profits to revenue.

-Secondly, by artificially altering them could affect your ability to grow your company.
+By artificially altering them could affect your ability to grow your company.

 You should also know that ATO has included this tactic – that is, underpaying wages – in a list of “dirty dozen” tax frauds used by closely held corporations.